 The Skytrain provides free transport between Terminal 1 and Terminal 2, and a shuttle bus also connects the two terminals.
 There are regular buses to Taipei's other international airport, Songshan.

-There are two banks in the airport with bureaux de change and ATMs, as well as a post office.
-There is an internet room, wireless Internet and plenty of public telephones.
+There are banks in the airport with bureaux de change and ATMs, as well as a post office.
+There is an internet room, wifi and plenty of public telephones.
 Information desks are situated in each terminal, and a tourist services desk is located in the arrivals area of Terminal 1.
 Both terminals are well supplied with Asian and Western food outlets, including bars and restaurants.
-There is ample duty free shopping and several boutiques stocking a wide range of goods.
+There is ample duty-free shopping and several boutiques stocking a wide range of goods.
 A business lounge offers VIP service.
 There are good facilities for the disabled.

-Parking is available on either side of the terminal.
+Plentiful parking is available.
 It is free for the first half hour, thereafter rates start at TWD 30 for 60 minutes and TWD 20 per half hour thereafter.
 The daily rate is TWD 490.

 The Premium Lounge and More International Business Centre cater for business people in transit.
 Basic business facilities are available such as meeting rooms and Internet access.
 China Airlines and Eva Air also have VIP lounges available.